What to Do if You Can’t Afford Car Insurance

 blueCheck icon

 Shop around and adjust coverage to save hundreds annually.
-Travelers offers the cheapest full coverage at $1,161 yearly, while dropping collision and comprehensive on older cars saves money without losing liability protection.
+Travelers offers the cheapest full coverage on average at $1,161 yearly, while dropping collision and comprehensive on older cars saves money without losing liability protection.

 blueCheck icon

 State assistance programs and flexible payment options help drivers stay insured legally.
-California's Low-Cost Automobile Insurance Program and New Jersey's dollar-a-day coverage provide affordable options for qualifying drivers.
+California's Low-Cost Automobile Insurance Program and New Jersey's dollar-a-day coverage provide affordable options for drivers who qualify.

 blueCheck icon